tsunami416604/azure-docs.hu-hu/articles/azure-functions/functions-create-your-first-function-visual-studio.md

 ## <a name="publish-the-project-to-azure"></a>A projekt közzététele az Azure-ban

 A projekt közzétételéhez rendelkeznie kell egy függvényalkalmazással.az Azure-előfizetéséhez.
-A Visual Studio Publishing létrehoz egy Function alkalmazást a projekt első közzétételekor.
+Visual Studio publishing creates a function app for you the first time you publish your project.

 [!INCLUDE [Publish the project to Azure](../../includes/functions-vstools-publish.md)]